- 29 October 2016

 Some key dates in Kosovo's history:

-12th century - Kosovo lies at the heart of the Serbian empire.
+12th century - Serbia gains control of Kosovo, which goes on to become the heart of the Serbian empire.
 The period sees the building of many Serbian Orthodox churches and monasteries.

 1389 - Epic Battle of Kosovo heralds 500 years of Turkish Ottoman rule.
 Over the centuries the religious and ethnic balance tips in favour of Muslims and Albanians.